 Free members, college students (with valid ID), patrons under 18, active military, and veterans

 $7 seniors (65 and older), Ohio State faculty and staff (with BuckID)

 $9 general public

-All visitors are admitted to the exhibition for free on Thursdays after 4 PM and on Sundays courtesy of American Electric Power Foundation.
+All visitors are admitted to the exhibition for free on Fridays after 4 PM and on Sundays courtesy of American Electric Power Foundation.
 The exhibition is closed on Mondays and Tuesdays.